 There are 5 different levels and classes to choose from.
 You can attend at any age–whether you are a high school student, college student, or just a curious parent or retiree.
 Individual classes are also available if you require extra attention.

 There is no religious teaching of any kind here–the main concern is the language: its new words, new vocabulary, grammar, verbs, and pronunciation.
-You will not be looking at the Quran.
+You will not be looking at the Quran or the Islamic faith.

 It may sound like a classic language course, but that is perhaps what makes it so effective.
 It is similar to Arabic language courses in Chicago.
 In no time you could sound like a native speaker and up your Arabic proficiency!

-There is one more effective lingual solution if you are looking to do some Arabic language learning in sunny L.A.
-This Arabic solution is practical and extremely flexible.
+In L.A, this approach to learning Arabic is practical and extremely flexible.
 For this reason, private tutoring lessons are becoming more and more popular.

 With this tutor, you’ll then be able to identify your linguistic needs, as well as the target areas you need to work on, and you will have a language learning program designed especially for you in order to discover and get to know the Arabic language.